Megumi-X/BodyGen/README.md

 Note you may have to follow https://pytorch.org/ setup instructions for installation on your own machine.

 # Training and Visualization

+Please refer to the [project webpage](genesisorigin.github.io) for more visualization results.

 ## Training
 ```
 cd Genesis